-As your team grows and becomes more distributed, so will the need to clear up congestion that can come from an increasing number of continuous integration (CI) builds.
+As your team grows and becomes more distributed, so will the need to clear up congestion resulting from an increasing number of continuous integration (CI) builds.
 Mirror farms can handle this issue by taking mirrors and clustering them into farms to reduce the time spent waiting for those build results.

-If you're ready to start mirroring your repositories you can jump straight to the Set up a mirror or Set up a mirror farm page and follow the steps there, or read on to learn more about the benefits of using a mirror.
+If you're ready to start mirroring your repositories, you can jump straight to the Set up a mirror or Set up and configure a mirror farm page and follow the steps there, or read on to learn more about the benefits of using a mirror.
 If you have mirrors already configured, you might be searching for instructions on how to Clone a mirror repository.

 About Smart Mirroring

-Many software development teams using Git have large repositories as a result of storing lots of historical information, using monolithic repositories, or storing large binary files (or all three).
+Many software development teams using Git have large repositories.
+This is a result of either storing lots of historical information, using monolithic repositories, or storing large binary files (sometimes all three).
 Companies with distributed software development teams often have little control over the network performance available to them between sites.
-In combination, this leads to lost development time when developers have to wait long periods, often hours, to clone a large repository from across the world.
+In combination, this leads to a loss of development time when developers have to wait long periods to clone a large repository from across the world.

-Smart Mirroring gives you back this lost development time by allowing you to set up live mirror nodes that hose copies of repositories in remote locations.
-These mirrors automatically keep all repositories hosted on them in sync with the primary Bitbucket Data Center instance.
+Smart mirroring prevents this lost development time by allowing you to set up live mirrors that host copies of repositories in remote locations.
+These mirrors automatically keep any repository hosted on them in sync with the primary Bitbucket Data Center instance.
 Users in those remote locations may clone and fetch repositories from the mirror and get identical content, only faster.
-Mirrors can be configured to mirror all repositories in all projects from their primary Bitbucket instance, or a selection of projects configured by an administrator.
+You can choose to mirror a selection of projects, or mirror all repositories in all projects from the primary instance.

 How it works

-Mirrors run the same Bitbucket application as a full Bitbucket Server instance, but configured to mirror an upstream Bitbucket Data Center instance where the primary copy of all your repositories is hosted.
+Mirrors run the same Bitbucket application as a full Bitbucket Server instance, but they are configured to mirror an primary Bitbucket Data Center instance, where the primary copy of all your repositories is hosted.

 When a user clones or fetches from a mirror, the mirror automatically delegates the authentication and authorization of their credentials back to the primary server.
-So no additional user management is required on mirrors, and all the users, groups, and permissions of the primary Bitbucket instance (whether provided by the built-in user directory and permission system or by your own user directories and/or custom extensions) are always replicated exactly on all mirrors.
+No extra user management is required on standalone mirrors or mirror nodes in a farm.
+All the users, groups, and permissions of the primary Bitbucket instance (whether provided by the built-in user directory and permission system or by your own user directories and/or custom extensions) are always replicated exactly on all mirrors.

 Ready to get started setting up a mirror?